lcpu-club/loongarch-packages/README.md

 <package-name>
 ├── spec # spec file to define the package
 ├── loong.patch # The patch file to existing package
-├── patches # optional, Folder containing new patches for the package, they will be copied to patches folder of the package │   ├── 0001-<patch-name>.patch # all patches should be named in this format
+├── patches # Optional, a folder containing patches for the package, which will be copied to the package's patches folder; it can also contain non-patch configuration files
-|   └── ...
+    ├── 0001-<patch-name>.patch # Patches listed directly should be named in this format ├── example.conf # Configuration file
-├── files # optional, Folder containing files to be copied to the package directory directly
+    └── ... # Developers can decide whether to split subdirectories by type, but need to pay attention to the correspondence with PKGBUILD
 ```

 The upstream packages can be found at `https://gitlab.archlinux.org/archlinux/packaging/packages/<package-name>`.